 Tweetbot is a client for Twitter with support for multiple accounts.
 Most developers of apps I’m using are registered on Twitter, so I created Twitter account to follow them all.
-Tweetbot is well optimized for big 12.9-inch iPad’s Pro display with it’s 3-column design.
+Tweetbot is well optimized for big 12.9-inch iPad’s Pro display with its 3-column design.
 Design is robust, but still tidy and clean.
 Twitter recently updated character limit from 140 to 280 and if your Twitter client was not updated to support it, try Tweetbot.
 It’s regularly updated with long history of updates.

 You can download Tweetbot on the App Store:

-I was long-time user of ProTube app, because it was not only blocking ads like most alternative YouTube players on iOS platform, but it allowed to play 4K videos, playing songs from YouTube in backgroud, 60 FPS videos, Picture-In-Picture support etc. But Google forced Apple to remove such apps from App Store, so ProTube vanished from App Store, as many other players.
+I was long-time user of ProTube app, because it was not only blocking ads like most alternative YouTube players on iOS platform, but it allowed me to play 4K videos, playing songs from YouTube in backgroud, 60 FPS videos, Picture-In-Picture support, etc. But Google forced Apple to remove such apps from App Store, so ProTube vanished from App Store, as many other players.
 After that, Google changed API for YouTube, so ProTube is not working even for users which got ProTube from App Store in past.
 I’m not happy with Google’s official app, but I use it because a lot of functionality, like 60 FPS videos, is only allowed for official YouTube client.